Physician Assistant

 Director of Didactic Education and Assistant Professor

-She lives in Savannah with her husband and two small children.
+She lives in Savannah with her husband and two children.

 Marcy King, MSPA, PA-C